tmorin/ceb/README.md

 It's core is a builder which executes others builders.
 By this way, `<ceb/>` is natively opened to extensions and builders easily sharable.

-Obviously, `<ceb/>` exposes builders and helpers to handle the common needs:
+Obviously, `<ceb/>` exposes builders and helpers handling the common needs:

 - property
 - attribute